Diaconal Studies

 Lived Theology for the Church in North America

 Diakonia is essential to the church’s mission and ministry in North America.
 Such is the premise of “Revitalizing the Church through Diaconal Studies in North American Theological Education,” a research project of Warburg Theological Seminary.
-A four person leadership team (Craig Nessan, Man Hei Yip, Darryl W. Stephens, and Lori Mills-Curran) has met monthly since April 2021 to envision, plan, and carry out this collaboration involving 22 scholars and reflective practitioners spanning five continents.
+A four person leadership team (Craig Nessan, Man Hei Yip, Darryl W. Stephens, and Lori Mills-Curran) met monthly from April 2021 to 2024 to envision, plan, and carry out this collaboration involving 21 scholars and reflective practitioners spanning six continents.

 Ecumenical diakonia encompasses Christian motivated social service, community development, justice, and human rights.
 The goal of diaconal ministry is to empower individuals and communities through God to become the agents of change in their own communities for the flourishing of all creation.